 We can all concede the state of our continent’s once dominant landscape is dire, but UM alumni have scored many wins in their efforts to preserve these spaces.
 And as its the United Nation’s Decade on Ecosystem Restoration, more wins might get tallied up soon for the landscape that once dominated North America.

 Where do we go from here?

-Cary Hamel [BSc(Hons)/97, MSc/01] was at a conservation conference in Brandon during a lull in the pandemic when the call came in: a family gifted 2,000 acres of tallgrass prairie near the Shoal Lakes to the Nature Conservancy of Canada in one of Manitoba’s largest land conversation projects in the organization’s history.
+Cary Hamel [BSc(Hons)/97, MSc/01] was at a conservation conference in Brandon during a lull in the pandemic when the call came in: A family gifted 2,000 acres of tallgrass prairie near the Shoal Lakes to the Nature Conservancy of Canada in one of Manitoba’s largest land conservation projects in the organization’s history.
 He hugged his employee—social distancing be damned.

 “I see the awful losses all the time,” Hamel says.
 “I see endangered species disappear.
 If a land [conservation] deal falls through, you can go back a year later and the land is now corn: the birds, the sage—gone.
 But I work at a place that pushes back, a place I am confident is what local communities want….
 In the past we would have gone in and said, ‘We know best because we’re scientists,’ but now we first ask, ‘What does the community want and how does nature fit into it?’
 No one ever says they don’t want nature.”

 Soon after graduating from UM in the early 2000s, Hamel worked with endangered species, which meant he was mostly studying plants in tallgrass prairie.
 Hamel would visit a site a predecessor in the 1980s gave warnings about and discover the area no longer existed—the land became something else, like housing.
 Realizing he had to halt this decline, he eventually came to work for the Nature Conservancy of Canada, and he now oversees a team of 25 focused on preserving sections of prairie and other habitats.